AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/move-to-cloud-service.md

 ---
-title: Migration zum Cloud-Dienst von Adobe Experience Manager 6.x
+title: Migration zu Cloud Service von Adobe Experience Manager 6.x
-description: Migration zum Cloud-Dienst von Adobe Experience Manager 6.x
+description: Migration zu Cloud Service von Adobe Experience Manager 6.x
 contentOwner: AG
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: 991d4900862c92684ed92c1afc081f3e2d76c7ff

 ---

-# Zu Adobe Experience Manager Assets als Cloud-Dienst wechseln {#move-to-assets-cloud-service}
+# Wechseln zu Adobe Experience Manager Assets as a Cloud Service {#move-to-assets-cloud-service}

 <!-- About the need to move from previous AEM deployment to a cloud service deployment.
 And how does Adobe help do it OOTB?
 -->

-## Info zum Migrationswerkzeug {#migration-tool}
+## Über das Migrations-Tool {#migration-tool}

 <!--
 Link back to information about the tool in the Experience Manager as a Cloud Service docs if the tool works the same for Sites and Assets.
 Document the Assets-specific information here.